bergano65/visualstudio-docs.ru-ru/docs/extensibility/extending-the-properties-task-list-output-and-options-windows.md

     </Canvas>
     ```

-#### <a name="customize-the-constructor"></a>Настройка конструктора
+#### <a name="customize-the-constructor"></a>Customize the constructor

-1.  В файле TodoWindowControl.xaml.cs добавьте следующий оператор using:
+1. In the TodoWindowControl.xaml.cs file, add the following using statement:

-    ```c#
+    ```cs
     using System;
     ```

-2.  Добавьте открытые ссылку на TodoWindow и TodoWindowControl конструктор принимает параметр TodoWindow. Код должен выглядеть следующим образом:
+2. Add a public reference to the TodoWindow and have the TodoWindowControl constructor take a TodoWindow parameter.
+The code should look like this:

-    ```c#
+    ```cs
     public TodoWindow parent;

     public TodoWindowControl(TodoWindow window)